Mercedes-Benz has just introduced a redesigned GLE for 2020, and once again the mid-size crossover SUV will spawn a rakish GLE Coupe.

 As for the GLE63 Coupe, this should come with AMG’s familiar 4.0-liter twin-turbocharged V-8, developing around 550 hp in standard tune and closer to 600 hp in spicier S flavor.

-The redesigned GLE Coupe is due for a reveal in early 2019 and on sale later that year as a 2020 model.
-This GLE53 variant should trail it by about six months to a year.
-And further out, a plug-in hybrid option will join the fold.
+The redesigned GLE Coupe is due for a reveal later this year and should arrive in dealerships as a 2020 model.
+This GLE53 variant should trail it by several months and further out a plug-in hybrid GLE Coupe will join the fold.